Rice Terraces, Northern Philippines

 For Passenger guidelines regarding Customs regulations and Duty-Free allowance, visit the website of Philippines Bureau of Customs www.customs.gov.ph

 Tips of 10% of the billing amount are common practice.
 Whether or not to tip is a personal decision.
 Taxi drivers will for example try to wangle it from you by saying they have no change.
-For portage average Php 5 per item.
 In most restaurants and hotels, however, a 10% service charge is already included in your billing statement.

 220 Volts, 60 Hz.
 Luxury hotels in Manila and Cebu also have 110 Volts.
 You will need an adapter for European appliances.
-Power fluctuations are common in The Philippines.
-Black outs do occur, so bring your flashlight.
+Power fluctuations are less frequent these days, however, still common in The Philippines.
+Black outs occassionally do occur, so pack a flashlight.